This post is about Twitter success. How to actually talk to people on Twitter.

 Oh, and one more thing.

-Let me be clear.
+Let me be clear about how I view Twitter success.
 I don’t want you following me.
 I want you actively talking with me on Twitter.

 And I’ll bet I’m not alone.